Ku'damm 56: Plot

 Middle child, Monika (Sonja Gerhardt), is sweet and slow: bad at everything she does except dancing, when she feels pure joy and truly excels.
 A number of hard blows bring her low, as she struggles to find self worth when she wishes to fade away.
-Her mother pairs her with prickly Joachim Frank (Sabin Tambrea), who initially hurts her badly, though their shared gloominess and like spirits draw them back to each other.
+Her mother pairs her with prickly Joachim Frank (Sabin Tambrea), who initially rapes her, though their shared gloominess and like spirits draw them back to each other.
 The very physical Monika finds healing through the new rock ’n’ roll dances from America and a fun, no-strings relationship with musician Freddy Donath (Trystan Pütter).
 Joachim is the sensitive, artistic, and unwanted second son of an extremely wealthy factory owner.
 Blocked from using his own talents and forced into idleness at his father's factory, Joachim has become a self-destructive and self-loathing cynic who tends to harm those around him.
 He becomes healthier and happier as his usefulness increases and he seeks Monika's forgiveness.
 The contemplative Joachim is in direct contrast with the free spirited Freddy, who loves free love, music, and takes nothing seriously, not even Monika.
 Monika finds herself drawn to unconventional choices and rebellion, even when it will cost her dearly and traditional paths would serve her better.

 The beautiful and bright youngest, nurse Eva (Emilia Schüle), has inherited a degree of her mother's calculation and self awareness.
 Spending her days surrounded by hysterical and disturbed women in the mental institution she works in, Eva has become distrustful of emotions and afraid of their potential effect, preferring to suppress strong feelings which scare her.
 She knows herself and reality well enough to realize that the trappings of a rich and influential marriage can significantly improve her life and chances of happiness.
 As such, she decides to go along with her mother's plans to have her marry her much older boss, the wealthy and prestigious Professor Fassbender (Heino Ferch).
 While she admires and relies on his kind steadiness, she lacks attraction to him and finds herself reluctant when it comes to actually acting out her plan.
 Unfortunately, Eva is an emotional person and she becomes increasingly drawn to a young and handsome man, Rudi Hauer (Steve Windolf).
 Married to a patient, poor, and working as a football goalie, Rudi is a wildly inappropriate choice who cannot offer Eva the type of life she wants, no matter how much she wants him.
 Eva must find a balance between the desires of her heart and the knowledge in her head.